In an emergency call 999 and ask for Police then Mountain Rescue

 According to records the team has had in excess of 80 members over the years.
 Currently there are 26 members on the call out list including 4 dog handlers, 2 SARAA drone pilots and 7 probationary members.

-Assynt Mountain Rescue Team works with the Police, Coastguard and other agencies in Sutherland and Caithness, volunteering to provide search and rescue support.
-The team can be on call any time, any day, and in any type of weather.
-All our volunteers share a love for hillwalking, mountaineering, rock climbing, snow and ice-climbing, caving and generally being in the outdoors.
+Today Assynt Mountain Rescue Team works with the Police Scotland, Scottish Ambulance Service, H.M.
+Coastguard and other agencies in Sutherland and Caithness, volunteering to provide search and rescue support.
+The team is available to be called out any time, any day, and in any type of weather.
+All our volunteers share a love of hillwalking and being in the outdoors with many members also being keen mountaineers, rock climbers, snow and ice-climbers and cavers.

 Border Search and Rescue Unit provide mountain rescue cover in the south east of Scotland, including the Lammermuir and Cheviot hill ranges.
 All members of the team are volunteers who live and work in the local community.
 We are on call to provide emergency assistance 24/7/365.
 Border SAR is affiliated to Scottish Mountain Rescue.